Labour Youths

-Labour Youths Mission Statement
+Mission statement

 The aim of the Labour Youths is to promote Democratic Socialist values and progressive ideas amongst the youths in Malta and Gozo.
 At the same time the Labour Youths works towards promoting confidence in the abilities of youths.

 In order for these aims to be reached, the Labour Youths has to build upon the values of social justice: equal distribution of the common good produced by the nation and the European Union, equal opportunity for everyone to enjoy the environment, quality educational opportunities for all and the guarantee of high quality healthcare.
 So that each and every one can benefit from all the above, the Labour Youths has to strive against all kind of social, economic and political discrimination.

 The Labour Youths has to be on the forefront to prevent anyone from being discriminated because of disability, race, sexual orientation, religion or political affiliation.
 The Labour Youths together with its European colleagues is duty bound to struggle in favour of a new social Europe which invest in people and strengthens solidarity.